Yehia-M/NLP_Repo/README.md

 # NLP_Repo

-Assignments for NLP specialization on Coursera.
+Projects for NLP specialization on Coursera.

 (1) Building a simple sentiment analysis on tweets.
 There are two versions; V1 : Using Logistic Regression and V2 : Using Naive Bayes.